-The Academy hosts international fellows at different career stages from all over the globe, being particularly open to Africa-based scholars.
+The Bayreuth Academy hosts international fellows at different career stages from all over the globe, being particularly open to Africa-based scholars.
 International fellows may either be selected among applicants who respond to internationally advertised competitive calls for applications, or they may be invited upon proposals from a unit of the Cluster.
 Fellows from all categories not only contribute to the Cluster’s activities in the various research structures.
 They also participate in the creation of new working formats of public engagement, knowledge transfer, and teaching.

 International fellows stay for a period from one to six months, during which they devote their time to their research in an efficiently managed environment with excellent working conditions.
 Visiting fellows are engaged in intense exchange with members of the cluster, both in the context of the Knowledge Lab (conferences, lectures, etc.) and via a predefined program within their specific working context.
-Fellows may also contribute to the Postdoctoral Working Groups of the Academy, participate in summer schools and offer sessions for doctoral students.
+Fellows may also contribute to the Postdoctoral Working Groups of the Bayreuth Academy, participate in summer schools and offer sessions for doctoral students.

-Artists in Residence and Guests
+Artists in Residence